Additional Information

 Intended Audience: Medical laboratory scientists, medical laboratory technicians, pathology residents, MLS students, and other health care personnel who have an interest in this subject matter.

-Reviewer information: Ralph Garippa, PhD, is Director of Gene Editing and RNAi Core Facility at Memorial Sloan Kettering Cancer Center, with more than two decades of drug discovery expertise and leadership.
-He is the former Head of Cell-Based High Throughput Screening and Microscopic Imaging-based High Content Screening at Hoffmann-La Roche’s Nutley NJ facility.
+Reviewer information: Ralph Garippa, Ph.D., is the Director of Gene Editing and RNAi Core Facility at Memorial Sloan Kettering Cancer Center, with more than two decades of drug discovery expertise and leadership.
+He is the former Head of Cell-Based High Throughput Screening and Microscopic Imaging-based High Content Screening at Hoffmann-La Roche’s Nutley, NJ facility.
 His previous academic partners included Harvard University, Massachusetts General Hospital, and The Hebrew University in Jerusalem, Israel.
 Dr. Garippa holds a Ph.D. in Pharmacology from Columbia University and a B.A. degree in Biology from Fairleigh Dickinson University.

-Reviewer information: Kevin F. Foley, PhD, DABCC, MT, is the director of clinical pathology for the Kaiser Permanente Northwest region.
+Reviewer information: Kevin F. Foley, Ph.D., DABCC, MT, is the director of clinical pathology for the Kaiser Permanente Northwest region.
 He also teaches clinical chemistry at Oregon Health Sciences University.
-Dr. Foley earned his PhD in clinical pharmacology and toxicology at East Carolina School of Medicine in North Carolina.
-He received a PhD in clinical pharmacology and toxicology from Brody School of Medicine, Greenville, NC.
+Dr. Foley earned his Ph.D. in clinical pharmacology and toxicology at East Carolina School of Medicine in North Carolina.
+He received a Ph.D. in clinical pharmacology and toxicology from Brody School of Medicine, Greenville, NC.
 He has been working in laboratory medicine for over 15 years, starting his career as a medical technologist.